astrochili/vscode-defold/README.md

 To open script files from the Defold Editor directly in Visual Studio Code, you must set the following settings by specifying the path to the executable file:

+- Windows: `C:\Program Files\Microsoft VS Code\Code.exe`
-- MacOS: `/Applications/Visual Studio Code.app/Contents/MacOS/Electron`
+- macOS: `/Applications/Visual Studio Code.app/Contents/MacOS/Electron`
 - Linux: `/usr/bin/code`
-- Windows: `C:\Program Files\Microsoft VS Code\Code.exe`

  Set these parameters to open specific files and lines: